nlf/riakpbc/README.md

 #### `client.getBucket(params, callback)`
 [reference](http://docs.basho.com/riak/latest/dev/references/protocol-buffers/get-bucket-props/)

-This call retrieves the property of a bucket.
+This call retrieves the properties of a bucket.
 The `params` object should have only one key, `bucket`, and its value should be the bucket name as a string.
 Example: